 If you’re like us, you’re familiar with cold weather and just how irritating it can be, especially when it gets really cold outside.
 If you have a central heating system, it’s not so bad—having a furnace or other form of central heat is super effective.
 However, if the space that you’re trying to heat is small, a furnace might be overkill for your needs.
-There are plenty of other options that are far more cost efficient—and effective—for the space it’s trying to heat.
+There are plenty of other options that are far more cost-efficient—and effective—for space, it’s trying to heat.

 Electric Space Heaters

 Everyone’s familiar with electric space heaters.
 They come in all shapes and sizes, from small boxes to large radiators.
 They all function in a similar way: using an electric coil and a fan, they heat the air by warming that electric coil and, by extension, the air around that coil.
 The electric bill will be higher, of course, but it’s still more efficient than installing a whole furnace for a 100 sq. ft. room.
 They’re cheap to buy and to replace, and oftentimes provide the safest and most effective way to keep a space warm short of starting a fire.
 However, remember that if you’re heating too large space with them, you’ll be facing a larger electric bill as you’ll never have the chance to shut it off.
 If you buy one of these, be sure to purchase a heater with the power necessary to heat the space you’re in.

 There’s a little risk with a space heater.
 The element is usually well-contained inside of the heater and they often have a safety switch that turns off the element if the space heater is disturbed.
 However, older electric heaters have major risks.
 The safety mechanisms aren’t as good (if they exist at all) and pose the risk of burning the house down.
 Be careful when you use these!